 Rekow discloses this limitation, alone, or in view of Vannier.
-Rekow discloses rastering the scanning head of an optical 3D surface digitizer over the entire object surface and recording the X,Y,Z surface coordinates into the computer.
-EX-1010 2:65-3:11; 6:43-7:18.
-The scanned image includes the prepared tooth surface and surrounding "gap" (collectively, the defective portion), as well as the adjacent and opposing teeth to the prepared tooth (collectively, the non-defective portions):
+Rekow discloses obtaining computer readable image data of defective and non-defective portions of target tissue.
+The method in Rekow rosters the scanning head of an optical 3D surface digitizer over the entire surface of an object recording the X,Y,Z surface coordinates into the computer.
+EX-1010 2:65-3:11; 5-6:10.
+The scanned image of the tissue includes the prepared tooth surface and surrounding "gap" (collectively, the defective portion), as well as the adjacent and opposing teeth to the prepared tooth (collectively, the non-defective portions):